Basics of Lighting Selection

 Basic selections are: coaxial illumination, ring illumination, or bar lights for specular reflection; low angle lights, ring illumination, or bar lights for diffuse reflection; and area illumination or bar lights for backlighting.
 Ring illumination and bar lights are generally used in particular because they can be used for various purposes by adjusting the installation distance.

-Lighting selection: Step 3 (Color and wavelength of lighting)
+Lighting Selection: Step 3 (Color and Wavelength of Lighting)

 The last step is to determine the color of illumination according to the target and background.
 When a color camera is used, the normal selection is white.
 When a monochrome camera is used, the following knowledge is required.